 Q: If the settlement is approved, how will it affect ministry in the Diocese of New Ulm?

 A: We do not expect that the settlement of our bankruptcy case will affect core diocesan ministry.
-Over the past two years, the Diocese has implemented multiple cost-saving measures, including very difficult staff layoffs and hour and benefit reductions, a more limited publication schedule for The Prairie Catholic newspaper and restrictions on staff travel, in order to provide for fair compensation for victims and survivors while providing for ongoing essential ministry.
+Over the past several years, the diocese has implemented multiple cost-saving measures, including very difficult staff layoffs and hour and benefit reductions, a more limited publication schedule for The Prairie Catholic newspaper and restrictions on staff travel, in order to provide for fair compensation for victims and survivors while providing for ongoing essential ministry.

 Q: If someone was sexually abused as a minor and has not yet come forward, what should he or she do?